 |Dr Sandip Chakrabarti|

-We encourage you to visit your baby as much as you wish seven days a week.
-The only place that visiting is restricted is the Intensive Care Room at NICU, ORC, between 9.30 am until 11.30 am.
-At all other times, parents will have open access to Newborn Services and are encouraged to spend as much time on the unit as possible.
-Support will be given to promote FiCare.
+We encourage you to be with your baby as much as you wish seven days a week.
+Parents / care givers have open access to Newborn Services and are encouraged to spend as much time on the unit as possible.
+Support will be given to promote Family Integrated Care and siblings are welcome after the ward round.
+At the present time, relatives and friends are unable to visit you and your baby.

 Wythenshawe and North Manchester General Hospital